Get started with the LeanIX GraphQL API.

 GraphQL is a query language for APIs that allows clients to request precisely the data they need.
 It was developed by Facebook to provide a more efficient and flexible alternative to traditional REST APIs.
 To learn more about GraphQL, visit the GraphQL site.

-The LeanIX GraphQL API allows you to work with your Fact Sheets and related data.
+The SAP LeanIX GraphQL API allows you to work with your Fact Sheets and related data.
 You can retrieve and manipulate Fact Sheets data using GraphQL queries and mutations.
 To explore more examples, see Use Cases.

 GraphQL Basics